 You might consider using a tool to evaluate patent quality.
 That is not a bad idea, but it has a downside.
 Let’s see how.

-The quality of a patent is defined by the objective as well as subjective factors.
+The quality of a patent encompass objective as well as subjective factors.

 Objective factors are the ones that can be computed or measured by software.
 These include